spoonapps/docs/reference/command_line/start.md

 To run the container in the background then specify the `-d` or `--detach` flag.

 To temporarily alter the startup file, specify it with `--startup-file` parameter.
+The change overrides the original startup files and does not apply to a subsequent container starts or commits.

 When the container stops, the exit code of startup file is displayed in decimal form.